 - I. Benefits that specify that Preauthorization is required; and - II.
 Procedures listed in the Preauthorization Medical Treatments List.
+Mountain Health CO-OP Providers Preauthorization Code Search University of Utah Health Plans.

 Members are responsible for obtaining preauthorization.
 Failure to obtain the required Preauthorization prior to receiving services will result in pended claims and a review for medical necessity.
 If We find the services not medically necessary, You may be responsible for the full cost of the services.